apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication.md

 the higher the rank value is, the higher on the security scale it remains.
 A provider that ranks higher with a larger weight value trumps and override others with a lower value.

-## Provider Selection Menu

-If more than one multifactor authentication provider qualifies for the authentication request, CAS may be configured to present all choices to the user, allowing them to select a provider that makes the most sense at a given time.
-This approach is an alternative strategy to ranking providers.

 ## Trusted Devices/Browsers